Digital-Data-Co/forge-docs/src/user-guide/schedules.md

     ```

 2. **Using an environment variable**:
-    Set the `SEMAPHORE_SCHEDULE_TIMEZONE` environment variable:
+    Set the `FORGE_SCHEDULE_TIMEZONE` environment variable:
     ```bash
-    export SEMAPHORE_SCHEDULE_TIMEZONE="America/New_York"
+    export FORGE_SCHEDULE_TIMEZONE="America/New_York"
     ```

 For a list of valid timezone values, refer to the [IANA Time Zone Database](https://www.iana.org/time-zones).

 ### Accessing the schedule feature

-1. Log in to your Ansible Semaphore web interface
+1. Log in to your Forge web interface
 2. Navigate to the "Schedule" tab in the main navigation menu
 3. Click the "New Schedule" button in the top right corner to create a new schedule